Skip to main content

 Technical Analysis

-CVE-2026-1813 is a vulnerability identified in the bolo-blog project's bolo-solo software, specifically affecting versions 2.6.0 through 2.6.4.
-The issue resides in the src/main/java/org/b3log/solo/bolo/pic/PicUploadProcessor.java file, within the FreeMarker Template Handler component.
-The vulnerability stems from insufficient validation of the File argument, which leads to an unrestricted file upload capability.
-This flaw allows remote attackers to upload arbitrary files to the server without requiring authentication or user interaction, as indicated by the CVSS vector (AV:N/AC:L/AT:N/UI:N/PR:L).
-The vulnerability has a CVSS 4.0 base score of 5.3, categorizing it as medium severity.
-The exploit has been publicly disclosed, increasing the risk of exploitation, although no active exploits have been reported in the wild yet.
-The bolo-solo project was notified early but has not yet responded or issued a patch.
-Successful exploitation could allow attackers to upload malicious scripts or executables, potentially leading to remote code execution, website defacement, data theft, or server compromise.
-The vulnerability's impact is heightened by the fact that it requires low privileges (PR:L) but no user interaction, making it easier to exploit in automated attacks.
-The lack of a patch and public exploit availability necessitate immediate defensive measures by users of the affected software.
+CVE-2026-1813 is a vulnerability identified in the bolo-blog project’s bolo-solo product, specifically affecting versions 2.6.0 through 2.6.4.
+The flaw exists in the src/main/java/org/b3log/solo/bolo/pic/PicUploadProcessor.java file, within the FreeMarker Template Handler component.
+The vulnerability stems from insufficient validation or sanitization of the File argument passed to the upload processing function, resulting in an unrestricted file upload capability.
+This means an attacker can remotely upload arbitrary files, including potentially malicious scripts or executables, without requiring authentication or user interaction.
+The vulnerability has a CVSS 4.0 base score of 5.3, indicating medium severity, with attack vector network (AV:N), low attack complexity (AC:L), no privileges required (PR:L - low privileges), no user interaction (UI:N), and low impact on confidentiality, integrity, and availability.
+The exploit has been publicly disclosed, increasing the risk of exploitation, although no confirmed active exploitation in the wild has been reported.
+The bolo-blog project was notified early but has not yet issued a patch or official response.
+This vulnerability can be leveraged to execute arbitrary code, upload web shells, or compromise the hosting server, potentially leading to data breaches or service outages.

 Potential Impact